fguillen/ThimblClient/README.md

 ## Commands

+* fetch
 * follow
-* fetch
 * post
-* print
 * push

+## Attributes

+* messages
+* following
+* properties

 ## Version

-This version is in development, not ready for any production environment.
+This version is in development, use it in production environment under your own responsability.

 ## Install